MyArtGallery

 Sydney art galleries with figurative art

-Figurative art has experienced a remarkable renaissance in contemporary practice, and Sydney's collecting community has been at the forefront of this movement for nearly two decades.
-At its core, figurative art is work that depicts recognisable human forms, faces, and bodies, or represents the figure through abstraction, gesture, or formal exploration.
-Unlike purely abstract work, figurative pieces anchor themselves in the human condition—whether through portraiture, narrative scenes, or the figure as subject matter for formal investigation.
+Figurative art has come roaring back in recent decades, and Sydney's collectors have been driving much of this revival since the early 2000s.
+Put simply, it's work that shows recognisable human forms, faces, and bodies, or explores the figure through abstraction, gesture, or formal play.
+The key difference from purely abstract work is that figurative pieces are grounded in the human condition, whether that's through portraiture, narrative scenes, or using the figure as a vehicle for formal experiment.

 Newtown, Sydney